Miami & West Palm Beach

 The Cooper in Palm Beach Gardens

-Best for farm-to-table in a non-resort setting near PGA National
+Best for near PGA National

 A local favorite 10 minutes from PGA National with a modern farmhouse interior, quality cocktails, and a menu built around seasonal local ingredients.
 This is the right dinner when the group wants to get off property without committing to a long drive into West Palm Beach proper.